Mmabiaa/Password-Management-Tool/README.md

 3. Save a password:
 - Enter the website, username, and password when prompted.
 4. View saved passwords or generate a new password as needed.

+## Testing

+### Windows
+- Windows supports the command-line interface (CLI) with basic functionality, including color outputs (green text).
+- Make sure you use `python` or `python3` to run the application in Command Prompt or PowerShell.

+### Linux/macOS
+- On Linux and macOS, you may need to use `python3` instead of `python` to run the application.
+- Terminal environments on Linux/macOS support ANSI escape codes, so the green text should work without issue.

 ## Contributing